neilkeddie/kihc/README.md

 --------Used Content--------

-Bootstrap js on the home page to skip through the teams and general details.

-Modal used to showcase each of the teams and the honours they have acquired over recent seasons - this was changed to show a percentage of the screen on display rather than a specific width.
+Bootstrap features used for the menu and slideshow features

 --------Testing and Deployment--------

 ----Tests performed-----

 Test all links work as expected.
-Test all pages react responsively on different screen resolution.
+Test pages react responsively on different screen resolution.
-Check download of files is performed.
 Test external links open in seperate window.
 Test site on mulitple different browsers.